woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 * Delimiter - this allows you to specific any other character as the delimiter of the imported CSV; defaulted to the comma character.
 *	AJAX Request Limit - the amount of CSV rows handled at once per AJAX call can be modified by defining the WCS_REQ_LIMIT constant in wp_config.php; defaults to 15.
 * Test Mode - Enabling this option places the import process in a 'Dry Run" mode where no orders are created, but if sufficient information is given, a new will be created.
 This is very useful for running test imports prior to the live import.
+* Send off registration email - Having this option ticked means that when the importer creates a new customer, the customer will receive a registration email containing their login details along with their temporary password.

 ## List of Warnings
 - Shipping method and/or title for the order has been set to empty.